Table of contents

 This section will walk through a simple Action, which uses customer input to retrieve a response.

-- On the left sidebar, navigate to the Action Builder tab, and click the + Action button in the top left corner to begin creating an action.
+1. On the left sidebar, navigate to the Action Builder tab, and click the + create new action button in the top right corner to begin creating an action

-- In the Endpoint section, enter the API information, then click Continue to view the Response on the right side.
+2. In the Endpoint section, enter the API information, then click Send to view the Response on the bottom.

-- Enter in test values for context variables if prompted.
+3. Enter test values for context variables if prompted.

-- Enter a title and quick description for the action, then click Save Action.
+5. Enter a title and quick description for the action, then click Save.

 Comments